Susan Sontag: Early life and education

 Sontag was born Susan Rosenblatt in New York City, the daughter of Mildred (née Jacobson) and Jack Rosenblatt, both Jews of Lithuanian and Polish descent.
-Her father managed a fur trading business in China, where he died of tuberculosis in 1939, when Susan was five years old.
+Her father managed a fur trading business in Tientsin, China, where he died of tuberculosis in 1939, when Susan was five years old.
 Seven years later, Sontag's mother married US Army Captain Nathan Sontag.
 Susan and her sister, Judith, took their stepfather's surname, although he did not adopt them formally.
 Sontag did not have a religious upbringing and said she had not entered a synagogue until her mid-20s.

-Remembering an unhappy childhood, with a cold, distant mother who was "always away", Sontag lived on Long Island, New York, then in Tucson, Arizona, and later in the San Fernando Valley in southern California, where she took refuge in books and graduated from North Hollywood High School at the age of 15.
+Remembering an unhappy childhood, with a cold, alcoholic, distant mother who was "always away", Sontag lived on Long Island, New York, then in Tucson, Arizona, and later in the San Fernando Valley in southern California, where she took refuge in books and graduated from North Hollywood High School at the age of 15.
 She began her undergraduate studies at the University of California, Berkeley but transferred to the University of Chicago in admiration of its prominent core curriculum.
 At Chicago, she undertook studies in philosophy, ancient history, and literature alongside her other requirements.
 Leo Strauss, Joseph Schwab, Christian Mackauer, Richard McKeon, Peter von Blanckenhagen, and Kenneth Burke were among her lecturers.
-She graduated at the age of 18 with an A.B. and was elected to Phi Beta Kappa.
+She graduated at age 18 with an A.B. and was elected to Phi Beta Kappa.
 While at Chicago, she became best friends with fellow student Mike Nichols.
 In 1951, her work appeared in print for the first time in the winter issue of the Chicago Review.

-At 17, Sontag married writer Philip Rieff, who was a sociology instructor at the University of Chicago, after a 10-day courtship; their marriage lasted eight years.
+At 17, Sontag married writer Philip Rieff, a sociology instructor at the University of Chicago, after a 10-day courtship; their marriage lasted eight years.
 While studying at Chicago, Sontag attended a summer school taught by the sociologist Hans Heinrich Gerth who became a friend and subsequently influenced her study of German thinkers.
 Upon completing her Chicago degree, Sontag taught freshman English at the University of Connecticut for the 1952–53 academic year.
 She attended Harvard University for graduate school, initially studying literature with Perry Miller and Harry Levin before moving into philosophy and theology under Paul Tillich, Jacob Taubes, Raphael Demos, and Morton White.